 Parking costs £5 for cars and £10 for minibuses and you can park pretty much anywhere on the beach, giving you fantastic access.
 Most people set up camp right next to their vehicle so they don’t have to keep going back and forth with all of their belongings.

 During the winter months, you can’t park on the beach, but there is a car park nearby with free parking, plus you can park on the road near to Pontins (avoid the double yellow lined areas though!)
+Be sure to invest in a huge holdall bag to carry all your stuff like the range advised by Product of Travel.

 Are cars allowed on Ainsdale beach?